jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/me/index.md

 In `1997`, I worked on digitizing the Frankfurt Book Fair, building a cross-platform UI for Mac and PC long before Java was viable for real production.
-That led to my first encounter with cross-compiled C++, XVT/XVTDSC, and building a compact, blazing-fast read-only database — years before Elasticsearch existed.
+That led to my first encounter with cross-compiled C++, XVT/XVTDSC, and using a compact, blazing-fast read-only database build by my college — years before Elasticsearch existed.

 `1999` At Deutsche Bahn, I helped tackle the wildly complex problem of optimal group seating on trains.
-- EJBs on a quad core server!
+- with EJBs on a quad core server!
+And VisualAge, a tool ahead of it's time until IBM screwed it.

 Then came the-object-company, where we developed autonomous warrant trading systems for Dresdner Bank in `2001`, with blinking real-time Swing UIs on top of JMS, BEA WebLogic, and EJBs (yes, those EJBs).